 Autism is a developmental disability that affects the way people interact with the world.
 As a spectrum condition, it affects people in different ways.
 Asperger’s syndrome is one form of autism.
 Affecting an estimated 700,000 people in the UK alone, autism is relatively common.

 Someone living with Asperger’s syndrome will see things differently to someone who doesn’t.
-It is not a disease, nor is it something that can be ‘treated’, there are however there are approaches and support frameworks that can be helpful.
+It is not a disease, nor is it something that can be ‘treated’, there are however approaches and support frameworks that can be helpful.

 On this page we will explore how it feels to live with Asperger’s syndrome.
 We’ll look at associated mental health conditions and how counselling can help.

 What is Asperger’s syndrome?

 Asperger’s syndrome sits within the autistic spectrum.
 The developmental disability affects people across the globe regardless of gender, race or social background.
 People on the autistic spectrum will share similar difficulties but will be affected in different ways.
 Some people with autism will have learning disabilities and other mental/physical health concerns.